Holden Torana: HB

-A 'sports' option package was released in October 1967, called the 'Brabham' Torana, named in honour of the well-respected Australian race-car driver, Sir Jack Brabham, who at the time was the reigning F1 World Champion and Australian of the Year for 1966.
+A 'sports' option package was released in October 1967, called the 'Brabham' Torana, named in honour of the Australian race driver, Sir Jack Brabham, who at the time was the reigning F1 World Champion and Australian of the Year for 1966.
 The Brabham Torana's engine featured twin CD Zenith-Stromberg carburettors fitted with individual sports air cleaners.
 Together with a low-restriction exhaust system, power was boosted to 79 bhp.
 The Brabham option (available only with manual transmission on Torana S or Torana SL) also included wider wheel rims and red-wall tyres, power-assisted front disc brakes, black body accents, and subtle 'Brabham' identification badges attached to the leading edges of the front fenders and to the rear boot lid.

-In early 1968, a "Series 70" engine option—equivalent to the '90' option for the British Vauxhall Viva—was added.
+In early 1968, a "Series 70" engine option (equivalent to the '90' option for the British Vauxhall Viva) was added.
 This engine had a higher compression ratio and higher-lift camshaft (adapted from the Brabham option engine) and a single CD Zenith-Stromberg carburettor, which boosted output to 69 bhp.
 Power-assisted front disc brakes were standardised with this engine, whilst availability of the automatic transmission option shifted exclusively to the "Series 70" engine option (no longer available with the standard 56 bhp engine).